wigstar/initial_mac_setup/README.md

 ### Initial Setup Script

-Mish mash of Applescipt, Bash Script, and Ansible to provision a new machine because y'know more time to sip on tea.
+Mish mash of Applescript, Bash Script, and Ansible to provision a new machine because y'know more time to sip on tea.

 Installs:
 * xcode command line Tools